TomatenKuchenDEV/docs/docs/features.md

 	- a user or bot
 	- a word from the German Duden site
 	- whether a German sentence is syntactically correct (Duden Mentor)
-	- HTTP status codes and HTTP header
+	- HTTP status codes and HTTP headers
 	- Cloudflare status codes
 	- Discord permissions
 	- a [YouTube channel including search](/youtube#command)
 	- a [Twitch streamer](/twitch#commands)
 	- banned and muted users of the server
-	- movies, series and actors including search
+	- movies, series, and actors including search
 	- Discord ID/snowflake info
 	- DNS records of a domain
 	- Discord status